jgauchia/IceNav-v3/docs/NEW_HARDWARE_ENV.md

 # How to Add a New Hardware Environment

-This document explains how to add support for a new hardware board in IceNav-v3 using the modular `[feat_xxx]` features system in `platformio.ini`.
+This document explains how to add support for a new hardware board in IceNav using the modular `[feat_xxx]` features system in `platformio.ini`.

 ---